 There is so much to love about traveling solo.
 For starters, you’re alone (different from lonely) which means you can do what you want when you want.
 Rise in darkness to watch the sunrise over the sea, sleep in late and order coffee in your hotel room, and engage in life-affirming activities that feed your mind, body, and soul.
 Some of the best trips I’ve taken in my life – from far-flung locales to the ease and familiarity of a nearby beach house – I’ve taken alone.
 Here are five destinations worth traveling solo for.

-If ever a fairytale city existed, it is this magical, rising from the Black Forest, a spa town known for centuries as “Europe’s summer capital.”
+If ever a fairytale city existed, it is this magical, rising from the Black Forest, spa town known for centuries as “Europe’s summer capital.”
 Royals and wealthy aristocrats would spend summers here recharging in the salt-rich thermal waters, most notably the ancient Freidrichsbad and Caracalla.
 Today, a distinctly younger, globe-trotting set (many of them solo) is walking the tree-lined boulevards of this sybaritic Black Forest town.

-Wander through the Frieder Burda Museum, a dazzling collection of German Expressionist and Gerhard Richter masterworks, hike the beautiful forest trails, dine at the spa town’s many outdoor cafes, opt for a Michelin-star restaurant (there are several), shop in the upscale boutiques (amber is big-ticket item here).
+Wander through the Frieder Burda Museum, a dazzling collection of German Expressionist and Gerhard Richter masterworks, hike the beautiful forest trails, dine at the spa town’s many outdoor cafes, opt for a Michelin-star restaurant (there are several), shop in the upscale boutiques (amber is a big-ticket item here).
 At night, step into the opulent, James-Bond-like casino, said to be the most beautiful in the world with its jaw-dropping decor: Hello crystal chandeliers, intricate portraits, gilt ceilings, and walls lined with bright red wallpaper and gold accents.

 Where To Stay